scverse/rapids_singlecell/docs/api/get.md

 # Get object from `AnnData`: `get`

-These functions offer convineant ways to move arrays and matrices from and to the GPU.
+These functions offer convenient ways to move arrays and matrices from and to the GPU.

 ```{eval-rst}
 .. module:: rapids_singlecell.get